zng-ui/zng/TODO/_current.md

-* Refactor ContextVar to don't use RefCell and LocalKey?
-    - Use `ContextLocal`, this causes context-var to be Send+Sync.
 * Remove `Var::with`, make `Var::read(&self) -> VarReadLock<T>`.
     - More ergonomic, removes a boat load of LLVM lines.
     - Need to return an enum of various types of borrow that deref T?